TejveerSingh13/ML-AI-python/README.md

 used against data that has no historical labels.
 System not tols the right answers, goal is to explor the data and find some structure within.

 **METHODS like** self-organizing maps, neareast-neighbou mapping, k-means clustering and singular value decompositon.

+# Models and Projects
+## 1. Linear Regression
+### Tips
+After fitting the data, check intercepts and coeficient.
+To analyse we can make a dataframe for each column and its coefficient .from which we can remove some relationship.
+We can now predict values to see the output data and then we can compare it with the Y_test or actual predicted value by plotting a histogram of the resuidals.
+The histogram should show a normal distribution if the model choice is right.